IncharaS/dbt-snowflake-airflow/README.md

 ### **Use Case**

-The pipeline is tailored for a sample **e-commerce or supply chain domain** using transactional datasets from TPCH (e.g., `orders`, `lineitem`, `customer`, `parts`).
+The pipeline is tailored for a sample **e-commerce or supply chain domain** using transactional datasets from TPCH (e.g., `orders`, `lineitem`, `customer`).
 It transforms raw data into structured staging, intermediate, and fact tables, enabling insights such as customer behavior, sales trends, and inventory optimization.

 ---

 ### **Key Features**

 1. **Raw Data Ingestion**
-   - Pulls transactional data from the **TPCH Snowflake sample database**, including tables like `orders`, `lineitem`, `customer`, and `parts`.
+   - Pulls transactional data from the **TPCH Snowflake sample database**, including tables like `orders`, `lineitem`, `customer`.

 2. **Data Cleaning and Transformation**
    - Cleans and standardizes data, such as validating email formats, handling null values, and calculating fields like `discounted_amount` or `tax_included_price`.